Alcohol, Trademarks, and Teddy Bears – Oh My!

 Another of our Deck Commerce customers is a teddy bear and stuffed animal retailer.
 Although all their products have unique SKUs and are available to be purchased individually online, the company occasionally offers special “bundles” (or “kits”) at a discounted rate for the full set.
 For example, a teddy bear and it's accessories can be sold as a bundle which could include a matching shirt, pants and pajamas.
 The immediate use case that arose was “what do we do when a customer tries to return only part of the bundle?”

 Deck Commerce’s kits and bundles workflows allow designated orders to flow into OMS as a unique, singular SKU with the full dollar amount, while still listing the individual SKUs of the kit’s components as $0 amounts.
 This ensures that inventory levels across channels are updated accurately with every order, the warehouse can properly pick and fulfill the order, and that customers can only return the entire set for a refund.
 Automating complex workflows like bundles and kits in your omnichannel order management solution is key to a consistent customers experience across all channels.

 Whether you’re getting into direct-to-consumer ecommerce for the first time or have been on this path for a while now, choosing the right technology companions for the journey ahead is imperative.

-Look for a partner who can help you get started quickly and help you grow and adapt.
+Look for a partner (here are our recommendations) who can help you get started quickly and help you grow and adapt.
 Deck Commerce is a partner that already has the brains, heart, and courage to get you feeling at home in the world of unified, omnichannel commerce.